-- The Supervisory Board makes decisions regarding the structure and implementation of the remuneration system for members of LBBW's Board of Managing Directors. - As a committee established by the Supervisory Board, the Remuneration Control Committee monitors the structure of the remuneration systems and ensures that they comply with the business and risk strategies as well as the Group remuneration strategy within the scope of its control function. - The Group's Board of Managing Directors makes decisions on the structure and implementation of the employees' remuneration systems.
-The individual members of the Board of Managing
+- The Supervisory Board makes decisions regarding the structure and implementation of the remuneration system for members of LBBW's Board of Managing Directors. - The Remuneration Control Committee, a Supervisory Board committee, monitors the structure of the remuneration systems and their alignment with the business and risk strategies as well as the Group remuneration strategy as part of its control function. - The Group's Board of Managing Directors makes decisions on the structure and implementation of the employees' remuneration systems.
+The individual Board of Managing Directors members work as permitted by law on implementation in the Group through their positions on the Supervisory Boards of the subsidiaries or in their function as shareholders.